A few personal details about Sean Astin:

 - Alumnus of Los Angeles Valley College; served on their Board of Directors of the Patrons Association and the Arts Council.

-- Graduated with honors from UCLA; B.A. in History & B.A. in English (American Literature and Culture).
-Is working on a Masters Degree in Public Administration and Policy at American University.
+- Graduated with honors from UCLA; B.A. in History & B.A. in English (American Literature and Culture); Masters Degree in Public Administration and Policy from American University.
+Also granted honorary degree of Doctor of Humane Letters from American University.

 - Resides in LA with his wife Christine Louise and daughters Alexandra (Ali) Louise, Elizabeth Louise, and Isabella (Bella) Louise.